 Basic consumer studies have been conducted with regard to traditional grain legumes but these studies have not taken into account the recent development in innovative food products from legumes like those of pea meat.
-Owing to the novelty of legume-based food products there is a dearth of empirical studies looking at the socio-demographic and psychographic factors of consumers that influence food choices related to innovative food products from European legumes.
+Owing to the novelty of legume-based food products there is a dearth of empirical studies looking at the sociodemographic and psychographic factors of consumers that influence food choices related to innovative food products from European legumes.
 Neither has it been analyzed in how far sustainability considerations of consumers impact on their food choices related to European legume food products and in how far organic labelling interacts with legume-based food products.
 There is also a lack of understanding how sensory aspects, visual stimuli, informational aspects and the shopping context impact on food choices related to food products from legumes.
 Therefore, a better understanding of consumer choices regarding the consumption of innovatively processed plant-based protein foods from legumes is required.
-In order to engage consumers in the transition towards more sustainable food systems based on higher shares of plant proteins from legumes, new insights and an in-depth understanding are required with regard to factors actually driving consumers' purchasing practices, cultural and sensorial priorities, preparation methods, informational perception and their attitude towards alternative legume based foods.
-In a multi-stakeholder approach a better understanding of these factors will help food system actors to better target their marketing strategies towards the needs and preferences of consumers.
-Implementing appropriate nudges will help to align stated preferences of consumers with their actual food selection decisions.
-In this way increased diversity of legume based diets will lead to more diverse food systems.